Last updated on July 16, 2025

 Anje Falkenrath | Illustration by Cynthia Sheppard

-We’re back on Innistrad for the third time in ten years.
-This is absolutely not a complaint; I’ve been a huge fan of the two earlier sets on this plane.
-I love gothic horror, and I especially love the way it’s been handled in Midnight Hunt through artistic choices as well as card design and mechanics.
+This is absolutely not a complaint; I’m a huge fan of sets on the plane of Innistrad.
+I love gothic horror, and I especially love the way it was handled in Midnight Hunt through artistic choices as well as card design and mechanics.

 How Does Madness Work?